TAMU-CPT/CPT_GffParser/README.md

 ## Credits
 Center for Phage Technology,
 Anthony Criscione, 2020-2021

+Distributed under the BSD 3-Clause license, included in the LICENSE file of this same directory

+gffSeqFeature developed in accordance with the Biopython License Agreement, and similarly licensed under the BSD 3-Clause License

 ## Contact Us
 For issues directly related to coding errors or other library problems, we encourage you to submit an issue via the issues tab above.
 Please provide relevant information such as error messages, function arguments, and input data.